Continuous Record Asymptotics for Structural Change Models (with Alessandro Casini), November 2017, submitted.

 ， What transpires from recent research is that temperatures and forcings seem to be characterized by a linear trend with two changes in the rate of growth.
 The first occurs in the early 60s and indicates a very large increase in the rate of growth of both temperatures and radiative forcings.
 This was termed as the "onset of sustained global warming".
 The second is related to the more recent so-called hiatus period, which suggests that temperatures and total radiative forcings have increased less rapidly since the mid-90s compared to the larger rate of increase from 1960 to 1990.
 There are two issues that remain unresolved.
 The first is whether the breaks in the slope of the trend functions of temperatures and radiative forcings are common.
 This is important because common breaks coupled with the basic science of climate change would strongly suggest a causal effect from anthropogenic factors to temperatures.
 The second issue relates to establishing formally via a proper testing procedure that takes into account the noise in the series, whether there was indeed a `hiatus period' for temperatures since the mid 90s.
 This is important because such a test would counter the widely held view that the hiatus is the product of natural internal variability.
 Our paper provides tests related to both issues.
 The results show that the breaks in temperatures and forcings are common and that the hiatus is characterized by a significant decrease in the rate of growth of temperatures and forcings.
 The statistical results are of independent interest and applicable more generally.

-Testing for Common Breaks in a Multiple Equations System (with Tatsushi Oka), July 2011; Revised May 2017 (supplementary material).
+Testing for Common Breaks in a Multiple Equations System (with Tatsushi Oka), July 2011; Revised January 2018.
+Forthcoming in the Journal of Econometrics.

 ， The issue addressed in this paper is that of testing for common breaks across or within equations of a multivariate system.
 Our framework is very general and allows integrated regressors and trends as well as stationary regressors.
 The null hypothesis is that breaks in different parameters occur at common locations and are separated by some positive fraction of the sample size unless they occur across different equations.
 Under the alternative hypothesis, the break dates across parameters are not the same and also need not be separated by a positive fraction of the sample size whether within or across equations.
 The test considered is the quasi-likelihood ratio test assuming normal errors, though as usual the limit distribution of the test remains valid with non-normal errors.
 Of independent interest, we provide results about the rate of convergence of the estimates when searching over all possible partitions subject only to the requirement that each regime contains at least as many observations as some positive fraction of the sample size, allowing break dates not separated by a positive fraction of the sample size across equations.
 Simulations show that the test has good finite sample properties.
 We also provide an application to issues related to level shifts and persistence for various measures of inflation to illustrate its usefulness.